(105 ILCS 5/27A-10)

 employment with a charter school.
 At the end of the authorized leave of

-teacher must be assigned to a position which requires the teacher's
+teacher must be assigned to a position that requires the teacher's licensure

 continued service status and retirement benefits of a